-Difference between ERP and CRMLivingeshan Krishnan
+Difference between ERP and CRM

 While consumer electronics garners the lion’s share of people’s attention for its role in revolutionising humankind, its less glamorous sibling, enterprise IT, has somewhat played the role of the unsung hero in enabling companies to produce products and services for us to devour.
 Enterprise resource planning (ERP), and customer relationship management (CRM) systems are two solutions that lie at the heart of successful business operations.